 Luckily, you can now have your grains and eat them too.
 If you look beyond wheat, you’ll find there’s practically a whole-grain revolution going on out there.
-This is a good thing, because we have more options than ever to take advantage of their health benefits while avoiding the potential problems of gluten.
+This is a good thing because we have more options than ever to take advantage of their health benefits while avoiding the potential problems of gluten.

 The following list of gluten-free grains hopefully gives you some new ideas to jazz up your diet and boost your nutrition.

 Millet is also a cereal grain from the grass family.
 Widely used in Africa and Asia, but it’s gaining popularity in the West because of its nutrients and gluten-free status.
-It can be eaten in place of rice in many dishes or used as a flour for gluten-free baking.
+It can be eaten in place of rice in many dishes or used as flour for gluten-free baking.
 Millet has a mild flavor that easily takes on other flavors.
-There are major and minor varieties, but the pearl millet is the main type we eat.
+There are major and minor varieties, but the pearl millet is the primary type we eat.
 It’s not a complete protein but has about 13 grams per cup.